Low-Altitude UAV Tracking via Sensing-Assisted Predictive Beamforming: Proposed Algorithms

 \subsection{AO-Based Algorithm}

-The computational overhead of our proposed search-based algorithm mainly exists in the subalgorithm solving (P2.2) owing to the complicated objective function.
-Note that the number of times of solving (P2.2) depends on the inner layer iterations of the two-layer search.
-However, the searched variables $w_{j}$ and $\bm{\gamma}_{k}$ may be infeasible to (P2) in each iteration of the inner layer search, leading to an unnecessary trial of solving (P2.2).
-To significantly reduce these redundant computations, a second algorithm for (P2) is proposed based on the AO method, where the obtained sensing duration ratio and target constant received SNR vector are always feasible to (P2) in each iteration.
-In this way, the computational complexity of solving (P2) can be reduced.

-Given a predicted UAV trajectory $\breve{\mathbf{q}}_{n} = \breve{\mathbf{q}}_{i}$ satisfying (\ref{opt-cstrt-a}) and (\ref{opt-cstrt-b}) in the $i$-th iteration of our AO-based algorithm, (P2) can be simplified as a subproblem formulated as To handle the non-convex objective function and constraint (\ref{opt31-cstrt-a}) in (P3.1), $w_{n}$ can be heuristically searched by a one-dimensional search, such as the golden section search \cite{goldsec}.
+The computational overhead of our proposed search-based algorithm mainly exists in the iteration number $k$ owing to the complicated function $\tilde{\varkappa}(\cdot)$ and trials of infeasible $(w_{j},\bm{\gamma}_{k})$.
+To significantly reduce these redundant computations, a second algorithm for (P2) is proposed based on the AO method, where the obtained $w_{n}$ and $\bm{\gamma}_{n}$ are always feasible to (P2) in each iteration.
+To be specific, given a feasible predicted UAV trajectory $\breve{\mathbf{q}}_{n} = \breve{\mathbf{q}}_{i}$ in the $i$-th iteration of our AO-based algorithm, (P2) is simplified as a subproblem formulated as To handle the non-convex objective function and constraint (\ref{opt31-cstrt-a}) in (P3.1), $w_{n}$ can be heuristically searched by a one-dimensional search, such as the golden section search \cite{goldsec}.
 As such, the subproblem of (P3.1) given the searched $w_{n}$ is a convex optimization problem thanks to Proposition 2, and thus can be optimally solved by the bisection search \cite{CVX}.
-Then, given the obtained solution to (P3.1) denoted by $w_{i}^{*}$ and $\bm{\gamma}_{i}^{*}$ in the $i$-th iteration, our proposed algorithm heuristically searches a predicted UAV trajectory $\breve{\mathbf{q}}_{n}$ both feasible to (P2) and possibly resulting in a larger objective value by solving (P2.2) and updates $\breve{\mathbf{q}}_{i+1}$ by the obtained solution to (P2.2).
+Then, as summarized in Algorithm 3, given the obtained solution to (P3.1) denoted by $(w_{i}^{*},\bm{\gamma}_{i}^{*})$ in the $i$-th iteration, our proposed algorithm solves (P2.2) and updates $\breve{\mathbf{q}}_{i+1}$ by the obtained solution to (P2.2).